EOSIO/eosio.cdt/docs/02_installation.md

 ## Binary Releases
 EOSIO.CDT currently supports Mac OS X brew, Linux x86_64 Debian packages, and Linux x86_64 RPM packages.

-**If you have previously installed EOSIO.CDT, please run the `uninstall` script (it is in the directory where you cloned EOSIO.CDT) before downloading and using the binary releases.**
+**If you have previously installed EOSIO.CDT, run the `uninstall` script (it is in the directory where you cloned EOSIO.CDT) before downloading and using the binary releases.**

 ### Mac OS X Brew Install
 ```sh